 Below is a picture of a typical 12-switch DIP switch layout located on your hand-held remote control under the battery cover (your remote may have 8-12 DIP switches).
 Note: Genie, Linear, Multi-Code and Stanley have only 2 position switches: up or down.

-- Press all three in-car (UHR) buttons simultaneously and release (In most cases, the key should be on auxilary, and/or the car door must be shut).
+- Press all three in-car (UHR) buttons simultaneously and release (In most cases, the key should be on auxiliary, and/or the car door must be shut).

-- When you are done entering all the DIP switch settings, press all three in-car (UHR) buttons simultaneously and release.
+- When you are done entering all the DIP switch settings, press all three in-car (UHR) buttons simultaneously and release them.